-- Some patients may receive a nerve block prior to surgery.
+- Pain medication typically takes about 30-45 minutes to take effect. - Some patients may receive a nerve block prior to surgery.
 This block lasts a different length of time in each patient, but typically lasts 12-18 hours.
 When you begin to feel some tingling in the extremity, the block is beginning to wear off.
 This is a good time to begin taking oral pain medication. - Pain medication likely will not take away all of your pain.
 It is okay and expected to have some discomfort. - Because of the risks of prolonged narcotic use, in most cases narcotic pain medication will not be prescribed after 4-6 weeks from surgery.
 Plan to wean narcotic use after surgery accordingly.